- Additional breaths stimulate respiration

 - Reducing the breathing effort

-The medin ApneaCPAP mode as a closed-loop apnea treatment can be used from the prophylaxis to the treatment of existing apnea.
+The medin ApneaCPAP with apnea treatment can be used from the prophylaxis to the treatment of existing apnea.

 Based on the nCPAP mode, central and obstructive apnea is detected with the unique MediTRIG technology and responded to with automatic additional breaths from the CPAP device.
 The level of the peak pressure of the breaths is adjusted with a second electronic flow meter and added to the basic flow.
 The parameters of the ApneaCPAP function as well as of the MediTRIG can be individually adapted to the patient.